 - Stay healthy.
 Eat a balanced diet.
 Get plenty of sleep.
 Exercise.
 Don’t use tobacco products or alcohol to deal with your stress.

-If you or someone in your family feels sick, stay home.
-Don’t go to work or school.
+Symptoms can vary by person or variant.
+It’s important to stay home if you or someone in your family feels sick.
 Call your doctor.
-They will advise what you should do next.
-If you or someone in your family develops a fever, cough, and has trouble breathing, call your doctor right away or go to the emergency room.
+They will advise what you should do next, which will likely include a COVID-19 test.
+If you or someone in your family develops a very high fever, cough, and has trouble breathing, call your doctor right away or go to the emergency room.